dartoos-dev/formdator/README.md

 ## Getting Started

 A flexible package provides components that can be selected and grouped in various combinations so that user requirements can be fulfilled.

-The code below shows how you can easily group `Trim` and `Email` to form a trimmed-email field:
+As a demonstration of such combinations of components, the code below shows how you can easily group `Trim` and `Email` to form a trimmed-email field with a custom error message in case of a malformed email.

 ```dart
   @override